cueki/hud-screenspace-shaders/README.md

 ## What This Is

-A collection of ready-to-use screenspace shaders for TF2 that can be activated via HUD elements.
+A collection of screenspace shaders for TF2 that can be activated via HUD elements.

 <details open>
 <summary><h2>Example Screenshots</h2></summary>